crytic/building-secure-contracts/program-analysis/echidna/end-to-end-testing.md

 $ yarn add ganache ganache-cli
 ```

-It is also important to select *one* test script from the tests.
+It is also important to select *one* test script from the available tests.
 Ideally, this test will deploy all (or most) contracts, including mock/test ones.
-For instance, here we have part of a test script that deploys and uses the metacoin contracts:
+For instance, here we have part of a test script that deploys and uses the metacoin contracts (`metacoin.js`):

 ```js
 const MetaCoin = artifacts.require("MetaCoin");